krzentner/language-world/data/gpt-3.5-turbo/chain_py_md/handle-pull-0.py.md

 # handle-pull: pull up the handle
-# def handle_pull(robot):
+def handle_pull(robot):
     # Steps:
-    #  1. Put gripper around the handle
+    #  1. Put gripper around handle
-    #  2. Pull up the handle
+    #  2. Pick up handle
+    #  3. Pull handle up
-    # First, move the gripper near the handle.
+    # First, put the gripper around the handle.
-    if check("the robot's gripper is not near the handle"): robot.move("gripper to handle")
+    if check("the robot's gripper is not around handle"): robot.drop("gripper around handle")
-    # Once the gripper is near the handle, put it around the handle.
+    # Once the gripper is around the handle, we can try to pick it up.
-    if check("the robot's gripper is not around the handle"): robot.drop("gripper around handle")
+    if check("the robot's gripper is around handle and the gripper is open"): robot.close("gripper around handle")
-    # If the gripper is around the handle, we can pull up the handle.
+    # If the gripper is closed around the handle, try to pull it up.
-    if check("the robot's gripper is around the handle"): robot.pull("handle up")
+    if check("the robot's gripper is around handle and the gripper is closed"): robot.pull("handle up")